Transformers for dynamical systems learn transfer operators in-context

 To test the scaling predicted by Takens' theorem, we generate new Test-OOD trajectories using the Lorenz-96 system, a dynamical system with a controllable number of dynamical variables $D$ \cite{lorenz1996predictability}.
 This system's manifold dimension $d_\mathcal{M}$ scales approximately linearly with $D$ (\ref{app:gpdim}).
-As we vary the number of dynamical variables in Test-OOD $D=3,4,...25$, we evaluate the average Test-OOD accuracy of transformers originally trained on a different dynamical system (Train-ID) with $D=3$.
-For each test case, we compare the transformer's empirical order-$k$ conditional distribution (averaged across Test-OOD) to a $k$-order Markov chain $p(x_{t+1} | x_t, x_{t-1}, ...,x_{t-k-1})$ trained directly on Test-OOD, in order to estimate the effective order $k$ of the Markov chain best-approximating the transformer's Test-OOD dynamics.
-We find that the order of the best-approximating Markov chain scales with the intrinsic dimension of Test-OOD (Fig. \ref{fig:embedding}C).
-This finding is striking, because the univariate Test-OOD series contains no direct information about the true dimensionality $D$ or $d_\mathcal{M}$, suggesting that the transformer instead leverages information from time delay embedding in-context.
+As we vary the number of dynamical variables in Test-OOD $D=3,4,\ldots,25$, we evaluate the average Test-OOD accuracy of transformers originally trained on a different dynamical system (Train-ID) with $D=3$.
+For each test case, we compare the transformer's empirical $k$-order conditional distribution (averaged across Test-OOD) to a $k$-order Markov chain $p_\text{k-markov}^\text{OOD}(x_{t+1} | \v{x}_k)$ trained directly on Test-OOD, in order to estimate the effective order $k$ of the Markov chain best-approximating the transformer's Test-OOD dynamics.
+We find that the order of the best-approximating Markov chain scales linearly with the intrinsic dimension of Test-OOD (Fig. \ref{fig:embedding}C), consistent with Takens' theorem.
+This finding is striking, because the univariate Test-OOD series contains no direct information about the true dimensionality $D$ or $d_\mathcal{M}$, suggesting that the transformer instead adapts during inference by estimating the intrinsic dimensionality of the input time series.